droglenc/NCMTH107/resources/Syllabus-Current.md

   <tr><td>D+ 67-69</td><td>D  60-66</td><td>F   0-59</td></tr>
 </table>

-If you meet with me in my office **before the end of the second week of classes** AND **at least two other times in my office (i.e,. outside of class) with legitimate questions** then your lowest four preparation check, homework, **AND** engagement grades will be excluded when computing your overall percentage.
+If you meet with me in my office **before the end of the second week of classes** AND **at least two other times in my office (i.e., outside of class) with legitimate questions** then your lowest four preparation check, homework, **AND** engagement grades will be excluded when computing your overall percentage.

 #### Note About Incomplete Grades
 An incomplete grade will be given ONLY in extreme circumstances that are beyond your control, such as a major illness, and will ONLY be given if you have successfully completed the entire course except for the final exam.
 This is in accordance with [Northland College policy](https://my.northland.edu/student-policies/academic-policies/#grades){:target="_blank"} (scroll down to "Incomplete Grades").

 #### Note About Midterm Grades
 I will submit a "midterm grade" for you approximately half-way through the semester.
-It is important to note that this grade will include only about 1/3rd of the items that will be included in your overall final grade and that.
-Also note that I will assign the "worst possible" letter grade that I can for your midterm grade.
-I do this for two reasons.
-First, I believe that it is better to know the worst rather than the best-case scenario at that point of the semester.
-Second, the material at the end of the semester is a little more difficult than the material at the beginning of the semester.
+This grade will include only about 1/3rd of the items that will be included in your overall final grade.
+Also note that I will assign the "worst possible" letter grade for your midterm grade.
+I will do this for two reasons because I believe that it is better to know the worst rather than the best-case scenario at that point of the semester and the material at the end of the semester is a little more difficult than the material at the beginning of the semester.
 Of course, see me if you have questions about your midterm grade.

 ----